patrickkerby/fiddle/content/collections/pages/home.md

 about_content: |-
   Nestled in the heart of the Canadian Rockies, our area at the edge of Jasper National Park, is on the doorstep of nature.
 Overlooking the majestic Rocky Mountains, we combine warm, attentive service with unique and natural beauty for an unforgettable stay.

-  This area is home to an abundance of wildlife including deer, elk, and bear as well as a variety of flora that combined with the mountain backdrop, you’ll never want to leave.
+  The area is home to an abundance of wildlife including deer, elk and bears.
+Combine this with the breathtaking mountain backdrop and you’ll never want to leave.
 partners_title: Partners
 partners_intro: 'Award-winning food, accommodations, and more…'
 partners: